 - Bandwidth and traffic restrictions – One of the hidden restrictions low quality VPN providers like to impose is limited bandwidth.
 This, along with speed caps and bans on certain types of traffic (most commonly torrents and P2P networks), can make your VPN experience quite poor.
 None of the VPNs below engage in any of these practices.
 You’ll get unlimited bandwidth, unmonitored traffic, and no speed caps no matter how much data you use.

 - Compatibility – Most users run VoIP programs on multiple devices, including Android and iOS smartphones.
 In order to take advantage of your VPN’s encryption and location altering abilities, you’ll need to run custom software on each device that connects to the internet.
-If a VPN doesn’t support your device, you could be out of luck.
-All of the services below have custom software available for all major devices and operating systems.
+If a VPN doesn’t support your device, you could be out of luck (unless, of course, you install a VPN directly onto your router) All of the services below have custom software available for all major devices and operating systems.

 - Speed – VPNs are often slower than average internet connections.
 This is largely due to the encryption process, which adds a significant amount of data to each request.
 To ensure your speeds don’t suffer too much, the VPNs below take extra measures to ensure a fast connection without sacrificing privacy.
 VPNs with extremely fast speeds do exist!

 ExpressVPN is one of the fastest VPNs around.
-The company has a strong network of 145 servers in 94 different countries, a slightly smaller list than some providers, but that means ExpressVPN can focus more on speed and quality.
+The company has a strong network of 3,000+ servers in 94 different countries, each tuned for speed and quality.
 A number of these servers are located on the west coast of India and throughout the Middle East, providing nodes that are physically close to Oman to help cut down on lag.
 And if you ever think your connection is sluggish, ExpressVPN offers a built-in speed test so you can verify and switch servers if necessary.

 ExpressVPN has a zero traffic logging policy and 256-bit AES encryption, which is a great foundation for good online privacy and anonymity.
 Most versions of the service’s software offer DNS leak protection and an automatic kill switch, as well.
 All ExpressVPN plans come with unmonitored and unlimited bandwidth, making them ideal for heavy VoIP users or anyone who likes to stream high quality videos from Netflix, Hulu, BBC iPlayer, or YouTube.